jhonv4sq/triviaa/README.md

 ```bash
 cd triviaa
 ```
-Install all the dependencies using composer
+Install all the dependencies using npm
 ```bash
 npm install
 ```